ThomasAFink/triple_witching_day_trading_probabilities/README.md

 Liquidity: The surge in volume on TWD can lead to liquidity effects.
 Higher liquidity can reduce the bid-ask spread and make it easier for large institutional investors to take or close positions without significantly impacting the price.
 The immediate aftermath (i.e., the following week) can provide insights into how liquidity is returning to its normal state.

+Market Psychology: Investors and traders anticipate TWD, and their strategies leading up to this day might be different from their usual approach.
+Once TWD is over, the subsequent week can show the return to regular trading behavior, and it's essential to understand this transition.

 This analysis provides insights into the market behavior following the Triple Witching Days.
 It's essential to keep in mind that past performance does not guarantee future results, but understanding these patterns can be helpful for investors and traders.

 **Note: The aforementioned probabilities are calculated based on historical data and patterns, and while useful, they should be interpreted with caution.
 Always consider other factors and perform further analysis before making any investment decisions.**